JiananDing0/MIT_6.824/Lab1/Lecture1.md

 * MapReduce: a distributed system framework that helps distributing work to all computers in the system.

 #### Understanding of MapReduce
 * Basic ideas:
   - **MapReduce** is a programming model that:
     * Processes a key/value pair to **generate** a set of intermediate key/value pairs.
     * Use reduce function that **merges** all intermediate values associated with the same intermediate key.
-* How does it related to distributed system?
+  - How does it related to distributed system?
-  -
+    Programs written in MapReduce style will be automatically **parallelized** and **executed on a large cluster of commodity machines**.
+The run-time system takes care of the details of partitioning the input data, scheduling the program’s execution across a set of machines, handling machine failures, and managing the required inter-machine communication.

 * Avoid network communications in case that network throughput is limited.